AT&T Plans for Seniors Explained: Your Simple Guide to Saving

 AT&T senior discount age requirements

 The account owner must be at least 55 years old.
-The plan is now available across the country, though it started in Florida.
+The offer is now available across the country, though it started in Florida.
 To enroll, you'll need to join the AT&T 55+ Signature Program and set up AutoPay with paperless billing.

 If you're already in another AT&T Signature Program, you cannot get the additional 55+ discount.
 Only the account holder needs to be 55, so you can share the plan with a younger spouse.